James Watt - Britain's Greatest Mechanical Engineer?

-Over the next five years, Watt improved his design, most notably by a 'double acting' system that alternately condensed steam on both ends of the beam.
+Over the next five years, Watt improved his design, most notably by a 'double acting' system that alternately condensed steam on both ends of the piston head.
 By 1782 the Watt steam engine was five times as fuel efficient as the most efficient Newcomen engine and more than twice as powerful.

 James Watt's momentousness

+Watt's main contribution to steam engine technology was the separate condenser, which more than doubled steam engine fuel efficiency.
 Watt may also have been the most brilliant engineer this country has ever produced, although he hid his light under a bushel, so it is difficult to be sure.
 In his youth he worked at the University of Glasgow.
 Even though he was not an academic, physicist John Robison thought him the smartest person on campus, which is impressive when others included Joseph Black, Adam Smith and himself.

 Robison said of Watt: "When to the superiority of knowledge in his own line, which every man confessed ...", which is to say that Watt knew more about the subjects being taught than the professors that taught them.
 Sir Humphry Davy was another fan: "Those who consider James Watt only as a great practical mechanic form a very erroneous idea of his character; he was equally distinguished as a natural philosopher and a chemist, and his inventions demonstrate his profound knowledge of those sciences, and that peculiar characteristic of genius, the union of them for practical application."